kotlindevs/StudyMateAlpha/README.md

 <h1 align="center" id="title">StudyMateAlpha</h1>

-<p id="description">StudyMate is an educational app designed to assist students with their studies.
-It is the companion app for “StudyMate” which is the enterprise version of StudyMate licensed by schools and universities.</p>
+<p id="description">StudyMate is a student management system where a organisation can handle its users , users can be students and heads also heads can be teachers.</p>

 ## Authors
 🌊 [Rajat_Kevat](https://kotlindevs.github.io)